kripod/juvo/README.md

 pnpm add juvo
 ```

-If using TypeScript, consider adopting [`@total-typescript/tsconfig`](https://github.com/total-typescript/tsconfig).
-Package entry points may fail to resolve otherwise.

 Once the accompanying styles are loaded as shown below, components can be imported and used like:

 ```tsx